Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Abstract

 \section{Abstract}

-In this paper we analyze the local and global boundary rigidity problem for general Riemannian manifolds with boundary $(M,g)$ whose boundary is strictly convex.
-We show that the boundary distance function, i.e.\ $d_g|_{\pa M\times\pa M}$, known over suitable open sets of $\pa M$ determines $g$ in suitable corresponding open subsets of $M$, up to the natural diffeomorphism invariance of the problem.
-We also show that if there is a function on $M$ with suitable convexity properties relative to $g$ then $d_g|_{\pa M\times\pa M}$ determines $g$ globally in the sense that if $d_g|_{\pa M\times\pa M}=d_{\hat g}|_{\pa M\times \pa M}$ then there is a diffeomorphism $\psi$ fixing $\pa M$ (pointwise) such that $g=\psi^*\hat g$.
-This global assumption is satisfied, for instance, for the distance function from a given point if the manifold has no focal points (from that point).
+In this paper we analyze the local and global boundary rigidity problem for general Riemannian manifolds with boundary $(M,g)$.
+We show that the boundary distance function, i.e.\ $d_g|_{\pa M\times\pa M}$, known near a point $p\in \pa M$ at which $\pa M$ is strictly convex, determines $g$ in a suitable neighborhood of $p$ in $M$, up to the natural diffeomorphism invariance of the problem.

-We also consider the lens rigidity problem.
-The lens relation measures the point of exit from $M$ and the direction of exit of geodesics issued from the boundary and the length of the geodesic.
+We also consider the closely related lens rigidity problem which is a more natural formulation if the boundary distance is not realized by unique minimizing geodesics.
+The lens relation measures the point and the direction of exit from $M$ of geodesics issued from the boundary and the length of the geodesic.
 The lens rigidity problem is whether we can determine the metric up to isometry from the lens relation.
-We solve the lens rigidity problem under the same global assumption mentioned above.
-This shows, for instance, that manifolds with a strictly convex boundary and non-positive sectional curvature are lens rigid.
+We solve the lens rigidity problem under the assumption that there is a function on $M$ with suitable convexity properties relative to $g$.
+This can be considered as a complete solution of a problem formulated first by Herglotz in 1905.
+We also prove a semi-global results given semi-global data.
+This shows, for instance, that simply connected manifolds with strictly convex boundaries are lens rigid if the sectional curvature is non-positive or non-negative or if there are no focal points.

-The key tool is the analysis of the geodesic X-ray transform on 2-tensors, corresponding to a metric $g$, in the normal gauge, such as normal coordinates relative to a hypersurface, where one also needs to allow microlocal weights.
+The key tool is the analysis of the geodesic X-ray transform on 2-tensors, corresponding to a metric $g$, in the normal gauge, such as normal coordinates relative to a hypersurface, where one also needs to allow weights.
 This is handled by refining and extending our earlier results in the solenoidal gauge.